phetw/blog/src/posts/sass-partials.md

 ## @import vs @import partial

 **CSS's @import** works by creating **an extra HTTP request** to the importing files which theoretically makes the website slower.
-On the other hand, **SASS's @Impor**t and partial files will not.
+On the other hand, **SASS's @Import** and partial files will not.
 By importing partial SASS files, the imported files will bundle with the importing SASS files and finally will form a single CSS which will not make any extra HTTP requests.

 _Happy coding !_